WKaiZ/textbook/bayes-nets/d-separation.md

 ---

-**Active triples**: We can enumerate all possibilities of active and inactive triples using the three canonical graphs we presented below in the figures.
+We can enumerate all possibilities of active and inactive triples using the three canonical graphs we presented below in the figures.

+**Active triples**:

 <img src="{{ site.baseurl }}/assets/images/active.PNG" alt="Active triples" />

+**Inactive triples**:

 <img src="{{ site.baseurl }}/assets/images/inactive.PNG" alt="Inactive triples" />

 ## 6.5.5 Examples